MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 Below you'll find four different ways to flash your device with Windows 10 IoT Core.
 Based on the chart included in the [list of suggested boards for prototyping](PrototypeBoards.md), follow the appropriate directions.
 Use the right column to navigate between these different methods of flashing.

 > [!IMPORTANT]
+> Do not use maker images for commercialization.
+If you are commercializing a device, you must use a custom FFU for optimal security.
+Learn more [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-manufacturing-guide).

+> [!IMPORTANT]
 > When the "format this disk" pop up comes up, do _not_ format the disk.
 We are working on a fix for this issue.

 ## Using the IoT Dashboard (Raspberry Pi, MinnowBoard, NXP)